MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

     *Please contact your admin to ensure you are properly configured in your on-premises AD and you can re-attempt to accept this invite.*<br>

 #### Why this is happening
+There is a good chance this is happening because your corporate email address is linked to a personal MSA (LiveID), which was a common practice with Microsoft Connect accounts.
+This practice is no longer supported by Microsoft and could lead to various issues.
+Please see [this blog post](https://cloudblogs.microsoft.com/enterprisemobility/2016/09/15/cleaning-up-the-azure-ad-and-microsoft-account-overlap/) for more details.

 #### Fixes/Workarounds